Brick-Force-Aurora/Brick-Force/README.md

 - Get into a network (VPN or LAN) with other players (recommended free VPN: ZeroTier)
 - Make sure to allow any firewall exceptions that may pop up in the process
 - One player will act as host, make sure to put his network IP in the Host IP text field after starting the game (default value can be set in Config)
+- You can use localhost as Host IP (127.0.0.1) if you just want to test alone
 - Put your custom username into the regular E-mail text field
 - Host needs to click Host Match, after that the other players click Join Match
 - After connecting, click Play to proceed to the main menu and create a room (others may need to refresh the room list in order to join)